The answer depends on whether or not you use Papaya Global to manage your global workforce

 It’s hard to go a day without hearing about cryptocurrencies and the rising value of Bitcoin in the news, and for good reason.
 Since 2008, there has been a movement to decentralize and digitize the banking world.
 The result of this movement was the creation of a new technology (called blockchain) that serves as the foundation for Bitcoin, Ethereum, and a variety of other virtual denominations.

-So how does that impact global workforce and employee management?
-In more ways thank you think!
+How does that impact global workforce and employee management?

 Today, more and more companies are globalizing and as a result, the competition for workforce is fierce.
 Because of this, bringing in new talent often comes down to the employment package and payment terms that a company can offer – and this is when employee payment in cryptocurrencies becomes relevant.

 The addition of cryptocurrencies as a supported payment method is particularly beneficial for companies looking to expand in countries where the local currency is volatile (such as Turkey, Russia, Brazil, China and many more).
 In such countries, when the currency fluctuates, the employees suffers directly from the inflation.